We offer an independent prescribing programme for nurses, midwives and allied health professionals.

 Please enable targeting cookies in order to view this video content on our website, or you can watch the video on YouTube.

-We also offer Unihomes and Unilets, student houses that we let out to our students on behalf of private landlords.
-This option offers the most choice and flexibility and can work particularly well when you’re balancing learning with placements and other commitments.
+Unihomes and unilets Unihomes and unilets are student houses that we let to our students on behalf of private landlords.
+This option can work particularly well when you're balancing learning with placements and other commitments.
+We have unihomes and unilet properties across the city.

 If you have a question about this course, the course team will be happy to help.